-Many people consider quitting jobs to follow their writing dreams.
-I quit a high-paying corporate job cold turkey in 1991 to become a new writer-without-clients myself.
+Many people consider quitting jobs to follow their dreams.
+I quit a high-paying corporate job cold turkey in 1991 to become a freelance writer-without-clients.
 It was a very bumpy and traumatic and difficult and exhilarating adventure.
 I definitely should've prepared much better before making the leap.
 Throwing yourself upon your wits and dreams is not for the faint hearted.
 But it was worth it ten times over.

 Jobs.
 These are a mixed bag.
 Most people are trained that jobs are the only way to earn money.
 Untrue.
 Jobs are golden handcuffs, and sometimes, just handcuffs.
 You want the money but must trade a large percentage of your time to get it.
 Sometimes you love the work, sometimes you don't.
 Jobs look "secure," yet one crazy boss can fire or lay you off at will, taking away all your income.
 Jobs are taxed at rates far higher than other forms of income and provide the fewest deductions.
 You must wear a costume, work a schedule, beg for time off, and do what others tell you no matter how stupid the request.
 You can't sell your job to someone else, so a job is not an asset you can cash in when you decide to quit.
 The most enlightened people get a job to LEARN, rather than earn.
 They pick a job in an industry that most lights them up.
 They consider the job "paid training" that they can apply to their next income generator - working for themselves.